mbrezu/Cheat-JS/README.md

     (cheat-js:run-tests)

-should give you some confidence that things are not obviously broken (They are most likely broken, but in subtle ways).
+gives some confidence that things are not obviously broken (they are most likely broken, but in ways that are subtle enough to fool the tests).

-The next section should provide you with some pointers on how to define your Cheat-JS macros.
+The next section will provide you with some pointers on how to define your Cheat-JS macros.
+If you run into problems, look at the `tests.lisp` file for example code - the code there matches the text in the next section.

 ## Your first Cheat-JS macros

-Before running `cheat-js:macroexpand-all` on your JavaScript source code, you need to install your macros.
+Before running `cheat-js:explode` on your JavaScript source code, you need to install your macros.

 First reset the list of installed macros,